emqx/neuron-docs/en_US/configuration/south-devices/mitsubishi-1e/mitsubishi-1e.md

 # Mitsubishi 1E

-## Module Description
+Mitsubishi 1E is a part of Mitsubishi Electric's PLC series that leverages the MELSEC Communication protocol for efficient and reliable data exchange in diverse industrial automation applications.

-The a1e plug-in is used to access Mitsubishi's A series, FX3U, FX3G, iQ-F series PLCs via Ethernet, iQ-F requires a specific firmware version.
+Neuron's a1e plug-in is used to access Mitsubishi's A series, FX3U, FX3G, iQ-F series PLCs via Ethernet, iQ-F requires a specific firmware version.

 ## Add Device